Instructor: Mrs. Jodie Morgenson (A.K.A. Mrs. M.)

 I would prefer even to fail with honor than to win by cheating.

 Cheating, like plagiarism, is something that can be broadly defined, but for this class, we will define it as any act of dishonesty designed to gain unfair advantage on a class assignment, activity, or test.
 Students caught cheating may receive no credit for the assignment, test, or quiz, and will be asked to write a letter home explaining what has happened.
 The same applies to a student who allows another student to cheat from his/her work.

 Did you know that our district foundation offers grants for student project ideas?
 Do you have an idea?
 Let me know.
 I’ll work with you to apply.

-IN CLOSING, I will always push you to stretch yourself as a student, to experience literature, theater, and real world texts in new ways, to capture your thoughts in writing, to think, reflect, solve problems, to BE creative, to take risks in learning and to be exactly who you are –not who you used to be–not who others think you are– but who you are TODAY.
+In closing, I will always push you to stretch yourself as a student, to experience literature, theatre, and real world texts in new ways, to capture your thoughts in writing, to think, reflect, solve problems, to be creative, to take risks in learning and to be exactly who you are –not who you used to be–not who others think you are– but who you are TODAY.

 Do you have questions?
 Never hesitate to ask!